nav1s/Bmail/wiki/web-screenshots.md

 ---

 ## Main Page
-_Description: The main page displays the user's inbox with a list of emails and _
+_Description: The main page allows users to access all of the website functionallity._
 ![main page](assets/web-screenshots/main-page.png)

 ---